Making Sense of the Macro

-The prices of the three main non-discretionary household expenses — housing, food and energy — are increasing because of non-cyclical externalities (COVID-19, the Feds response to inflation and the War on Ukraine), which will further destroy demand and put pressure on many companies’ operating margin.
+The prices of the three main non-discretionary household expenses — housing, food and energy — are increasing because of non-cyclical externalities (COVID-19, the Feds response to inflation, and the War on Ukraine), which will further destroy demand and put pressure on many companies’ operating margin.

 This is exacerbated as many companies — across industries — have over-stocked, over-invested, over-hired, and over-built due to misreading the market and believing the demand spike in 2020 and 2021 was durable instead of transient.

-As a results, these companies doubled down on production and human capital to service this transient demand.
+As a result, these companies doubled down on production and human capital to service this transient demand.
 They believed this was a sustainable accelerant to their growth and invested in long term projects to support it.
 But in reality, they were getting fat today on tomorrow’s customers.

 Even Amazon fell victim to it.
 Remember when Amazon didn’t have enough warehouse space in 2020 and 2021 to service demand?